dghendry/nature-amenity-scale/README.md

 # nature-amenity-scale
-Code for visualizing and working with the Nature Amenity Scale
+Code for visualizing and working with the Nature Amenity Scale.
+We intend to explore how the Natural Amenity Scale might be used.
+See project wiki